AlessandroStaffolani/rlq-scheduler/README.md

 In this way it is possible to execute in parallel the experiments for the 3 reward functions.

 ### Synthetic Workload Training
+***

-The deployer manager script has a parameter to lunch multiple deploy in parallel.
+The deployer manager script has a parameter to launch multiple deploy in parallel.
 We use this parameter to create the three deployments that are configured in `kubernetes/evaluations` and `config/synthetic-evaluation` by running:

 ```shell